apple1417/bl2.parts/shotguns/rework.md

 %}

 ### Element
-Element is one of the miscellaneous parts.
-They have no model, but instead add lights over the weapon in that element's colours.
+The element parts have no model, but instead add lights over the weapon in their relevant colours.
 There are six non-unique element parts, one for each element, and one for no element.
-None of them give any bonuses.
+None of them give any stat bonuses, good or bad.

+### Material
+The material parts also have no model, instead defining the actual textures applied ontop of all the other models.

+There are 29 non-unique material parts.
+Like with bodies, there's one for each rarity-manufacturer combination.
+In Tina DLC, each manufactuer gets an additional gemstone material, and in TPS, Hyperion has an additional "Old Hyperion" material per rarity.

+Most materials provide no stat bonuses.
+The exceptions are listed below.
+{% assign bonus_materials = site.data.shotguns.materials | where_exp: "part", "part.bonuses" %}
+{% include parts.html
+    parts=bonus_materials
+    meta=site.data.shotguns_meta
+    simple_bonuses=true
+    uniques=true
+%}

+### Weapon Balance
+The Weapon Balance defines what parts a certain weapon can have.
+Balances themselves do not affect stats, but are they very important for the actual generation of weapons.

+### Weapon Type Definition
+Like the name might suggest, the definition basically defines each weapon type.
+It defines all the base values of each stat, how exactly certain bonuses affect those stats, as well as several other properties relating to how exactly the weapon behaves.
+There is one weapon type per manufactuerer.

+On top of everything else, weapon types can also provide bonuses of their own.